The Daffodil Centre

 Understanding quality of life for men with prostate cancer

 The differences in overall quality of life between men with prostate cancer and those without the disease will be determined to allow for better planning to help scope both decisions and policies for men who are diagnosed with prostate cancer in the future.
-The team has been focused on the long-term implications of prostate cancer on men and their partners through the Prostate Cancer Care and Outcomes Study.
+The team has been focused on the long-term implications of prostate cancer on men and their partners through the Prostate Cancer Care and Outcomes Study and through the PCaN study.

 Leading a clinical trial of nutritional supplement for prostate cancer